veretennikovalexey/ll/Examples of Bash Shell Features.md

 | <code class="language-plaintext highlighter-rouge">' '</code>  | Escape all metacharacters within string |

 ### Backslash <code class="language-plaintext highlighter-rouge">\</code>
 The backslash character is used as an escape character.
-It instructs the shell to preserve the literal interpretation of special characters such as space, tab, and &#x60;$&#x60;.
+It instructs the shell to preserve the literal interpretation of special characters such as space, tab, and <code class="language-plaintext highlighter-rouge">$</code>.
 For example, if you have a file with spaces in its name, you can use backslashes followed by a space to handle those spaces literally:

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>touch file\ with\ space.txt</code></pre></div></div>

 ### Double quotes <code class="language-plaintext highlighter-rouge">" "</code>
 When a string is enclosed in double quotes, most characters are interpreted literally, but metacharacters are interpreted according to their special meaning.
-For example, you can access variable values using the dollar &#x60;$&#x60; character:
+For example, you can access variable values using the dollar <code class="language-plaintext highlighter-rouge">$</code> character:

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>$ echo "Hello $USER"
-Hello <username></code></pre></div></div>
+Hello alex</code></pre></div></div>

 ### Single quotes <code class="language-plaintext highlighter-rouge">' '</code>
 When a string is enclosed in single quotes, all characters and metacharacters enclosed within the quotes are interpreted literally.
 Single quotes alter the above example to produce the following output: